hassanamin994/redux_actions_bulk_batch/README.md

  - After all actions have been dispatched, dispatch `flushBatchedActions()` action to execute all actions from step 2

 ### Notes:

+- It's very important to have in your reducers the reducer this package uses with the key `batchReduxUpdates`, otherwise this will not work
+- The root reducer that's returned from combinedReducers should be passed to the reducerBatchUpdatesEnhancer enhancer
 - After calling `actions.startBatchMode()`, all state updates gets cached to be executed at one go when `flushBatchedActions()` is called.
 - Make sure to eventually run `flushBatchedActions()` to give control back to the store